piotrpolak/spring-boot-data-fixtures/README.md

     }

     /**
      * The actual application of the fixture.
-Assuming data fixtures are registered as beans,
+Assuming that data fixtures are registered as beans,
      * this can contain a call to other services and/or repositories.
      */
     @Override